This post may contain affiliate links . Read my full Disclosure Policy.

 Instructions to make Sourdough Strawberry Shortcake

-The first step is to place the butter in the freezer for 10-15 minutes to ensure it is cold.
+Step 1: The first step is to place the butter in the freezer for 10-15 minutes to ensure it is cold.
 (This is important for a tender biscuit!)
 Then, wash the strawberries and remove the green tops.
 Dice them into bite-sized pieces and place them in a medium bowl.

-Next, add the sugar on top and stir.
+Step 2: Add the sugar on top and stir.
 Cover the strawberry mixture with a lid or plastic wrap and place it in the refrigerator so the juices can start to release.

-Then add the wet ingredients: sourdough discard and milk, and pulse again until combined.
+Step 4: Add the wet ingredients: sourdough discard and milk, and pulse again until combined.

-Take the dough out and place it on a lightly floured surface and roll out the dough.
-Fold both ends to the middle and roll once more to about 6″ wide by 12” long with a thickness of about 1/2 inch.
+Step 8: Roll out once more to about 6″ wide by 12” long with a thickness of about 1/2 inch.

-Using a bench scraper cut the dough into 12 equal parts.
+Step 9: Using a bench scraper cut the dough into 12 equal parts.
 I cut them into rectangles to make it easy, rather than using a biscuit cutter.

-Pull the strawberries out of the fridge and using a masher smash down the strawberries to release more of the juices.
+Step 12: Pull the strawberries out of the fridge and using a masher smash down the strawberries to release more of the juices.

-Cut the biscuits in half and place a scoop of strawberries and a dollop of whipped cream in the middle.
+Step 13: Cut the biscuits in half and place a scoop of strawberries and a dollop of whipped cream in the middle.
 Top with another layer and enjoy!

 How to store Sourdough Strawberry Shortcake